TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Go.md

 Hardware Support
-Camera: Works out of the box (Both back and front)

-Speaker / Microphone : Needs further testing but looks good

-Bluetooth : Works out of the box
+Camera: Works out of the box (Both back and front) Speaker / Microphone : Needs further testing but looks good Bluetooth : Works out of the box
 Wi-Fi : Works out of the box
 SIM / Mobile Data / Voice : Works out of the box
 VoLTE : Device supports VoLTE, but can't test at this moment

-Performace : NEED IMPROVEMENT (ihave to modify the build.prop to make the aosp 9 playable)

 Google apps : not certified fix by this :https://www.xda-developers.com/how-to-fix-device-not-certified-by-google-error/
 ***